 Chris holds multiple degrees in education, including a Ph.D. in Curriculum, Instruction, and School Administration from Boston College, a Master of Education in School Administration and a Bachelor of Science in Elementary Education, both from Bridgewater State University.

 Amy O’Leary is director of Early Education for All, a campaign of Strategies for Children, an advocacy and policy organization that works to ensure that Massachusetts invests the resources needed for all children, from birth to age five, to access high-quality early education programs that prepare them for success in school and life.
-Amy joined EEA in 2002 as the early childhood field director and has also served as the Campaign’s deputy director.
+Amy joined SFC in 2002 as the early childhood field director and has also served as the Campaign’s deputy director.

 Titus is Director of Research and Policy at Strategies for Children (SFC), a policy and advocacy organization focused on high-quality early education in Massachusetts.
 He analyzes early education policy, research, data, and the state budget to inform SFC’s advocacy and communications.
 Titus also supports SFC's Community Readiness initiative, which includes partnerships in Springfield, Holyoke, and New Bedford.